 \begin{proof} We set $C \coloneqq \{ x\in B_n \mid 0 \le \sum_i w_{k,i} x_i \le C_k \ \forall k=1,2,\cdots,m \} \subset B_n$ and $C^G \coloneqq C \cap B_n^G$.
 Assume $S_{i,j}\le 0$ and $w_{k,i} \ge w_{k,j}$ for all $k=1,2,\cdots,m$ for any directed edge $(x_i, x_j) \in E$.
 It suffices to show that for any $x\in C$, there exists $\tilde x\in C^G$ such that $\phi(\tilde x)\le \phi(x)$.
 Take $x \in C$.
 If $x \in C^G$, then there is nothing to show.
 Otherwise, there exists a directed edge $(x_i, x_j) \in E$ such that $x_i=1, x_j=0$.
 Let $F$ be a set of all directed edges $(x_i, x_j) \in E$ such that $x_i=1, x_j=0$.
 Take some $(x_i, x_j) \in F$ and define $x'\in B_n$ by

 Then, $x'$ satisfies all constraints by inequalities $w_{k,i} \ge w_{k,j}$.
 Thus, we have $x' \in C$.
 Furthermore, we have

 Therefore, we may replace $x$ by $x'$.
-We claim that repetition of this replacement terminates in finite number of iteration.
+We claim that repetition of this replacement terminates in a finite number of iterations.
 To show this, we observe that a subgraph $G_F=(V,F)$ of $G=(V,E)$ is acyclic.
-By each replacement of $x$, the number of path on $G_F$ decreases by more than or equal to 1 since $G_F$ is acyclic.
-Thus, the number of repetition must not exceed the number of path on $G_F$, which is finite.
+By each replacement of $x$, the number of paths on $G_F$ is decreased by more than or equal to 1 since $G_F$ is acyclic.
+Thus, the number of repetitions must not exceed the number of paths on $G_F$, which is finite.
 After the termination of repetition, we obtain $G_F$ with no edges.
-This implies that $F$ is empty, so we concludes that $x \in C^G$. \end{proof}
+This implies that $F$ is empty, so we conclude that $x \in C^G$. \end{proof}